davidrbourke/DVA-C02/DynamoDB.md

 - Table must have provisioned RCU and WCU
 - Can setup up optional auto-scaling of throughput
 - **Burst capacity**: temporary exceeding of throughput allowed.
-  - Exhausting this will through exception: ProvisionedThroughputExceededException
+  - Exhausting this will throw exception: ProvisionedThroughputExceededException
   - Strategy is to adopt exponential backoff retry
-- Formulas (exam will ask)
+- Formulas **(exam will ask)**
   - Calculating WCUs
     - 1 WCU is 1 write per second up to 1KB in size, examples:
     - 10 items per second at 2KB = 20 WCUs